Did your family or friends adopt a companion animal (pet) last summer?

 If your companion animal (pet) has not been spayed or neutered yet, now is the time to get it done!

-Related Freedoms:
+Related Domain:

-By six months of age, cats can have kittens and dogs can have puppies.
+By about four months of age, cats can have kittens and dogs can have puppies.
 Many people wait too long to get this operation done, thinking their companion animal is still just a baby themselves.
 But before they know it, they have a litter of kittens or a litter of puppies that they’ll need to find homes for.
 Finding a loving, responsible home for each animal isn’t always that easy!

 What’s more, if those animals don’t get spayed or neutered, they will have babies too - meaning more loving, responsible, forever homes will need to be found.